 Are you following Mexico customs rules?
 When entering Mexico, travelers can expect to fill out a Customs Declaration Form.
 It is essential to fill this form out honestly as travelers are subject to random inspections.
 If you are chosen for inspection, they will check your luggage to make sure your forms are accurate.
 Essentially, they will make sure you are following the Mexico customs rules.
 If you are traveling with cash or traveler’s checks in excess of $10,000 U.S. dollars, you must declare this on your form.
 It is perfectly acceptable to travel with these funds, but it is a serious crime not to report this on your customs form.

 Paying Taxes on Goods

-There are various cases in which travelers have to pay taxes on the goods they bring with them into Mexico.
+There are various cases in which travelers have to pay taxes on the goods they bring with them to Mexico.
 If you travel by land into the country, you can bring $75 worth of goods into Mexico; this does not include your personal luggage and associated tax-free items.
 Travelers are allowed to combine this amount with their family members.

 For people entering Mexico by air, $300 worth of goods is allowed tax-free.
 Again, this does not include personal luggage and associated tax-free items.
 Travelers can also combine this amount with family members.
 If you exceed the exemption or your family exceeds the combined exemptions.
 For goods in excess of the allotted amounts, there is a tax that may be paid at the customs counter.
 If the value of goods exceeds $3,000, travelers must procure the services of a customs broker.